Ava Beaker, Achavanich

 Production

-As with all my Museum Quality Replicas, this pot has been made, as the original would have been, entirely by hand from natural clay and using replicas of the types of tools that the Bronze Age makers would have used.
-In keeping with the original pot, the decoration was applied using a hand-twisted cord made from natural bark fibres, in this case, lime bark bast.
+As with all my Museum Quality Replicas, this pot has been made entirely by hand, using natural clay and replicas of the tools used by Bronze Age potters.
+The decoration has been applied using a hand-twisted cord made from natural bark fibres, in this case, lime bast bark—just as the original potter would have done.

 Health & Safety

-This is a Museum Quality Replica and is not intended for use as a drinking vessel, if you require replica pots for actual use with food of beverages, please ask before purchasing.
+This is a Museum Quality Replica and not intended for use as a drinking vessel.
+If you require replica pots suitable for food or beverages, please contact me before purchasing.

 SHIPPING